Amrit-S/express-practice-project/README.md

 The project is geared to give some practical understanding of how Express routes work utilizing some validation middleware.
 Particularly, the HTTP Protocol (Requests/Responses), JSON objects, and Javascript familiarity.

-If you need a reference, try looking at the [https://github.com/TritonSE/UWEAST-Community-Kitchen/tree/main/backend](UWEAST project's backend), as the set-up is very very similar.
+If you need a reference, try looking at the [https://github.com/TritonSE/UWEAST-Community-Kitchen/tree/main/backend](UWEAST) project's backend, as the set-up is very very similar.
 If you're still stuck, Stack Overflow responses tend to be useful, and also you can ask Amrit or anyone else on the team.

 ## Testing